 During my role as a Blog Manager for Nutrient Dense, I identified a spelling error in a vitamin brand's ingredient on the company website.
 It turned out that all the writers were misspelling the ingredient because that was simply the way it was spelled on the vitamin bottle.
 My boss notified the vitamin company and thanked me for taking the extra time to spellcheck blog content, particularly the content that previous editors assumed was correct."

 Read More: Interview Question: "What Makes You Unique?"

 7. Describe a time when you dealt with change.

 This question is your opportunity to demonstrate the ways you're able to adapt and be flexible in the workplace.
 You can express how you view change as an opportunity for growth.
 Even if you didn't like a particular change within your workplace, it would be beneficial to highlight your ability to work regardless of the unexpected.

 Example: "I like to embrace change with a positive attitude and view it mostly as a way to improve.
 At my previous job where I was a waitress, we had a change in management, and the individual who replaced my previous manager was much younger and less experienced.
 It was certainly different for me to view this individual in her new role, but I took steps to make her job transition as seamless as possible.
 I even helped train her on our restaurant's procedures, and she taught me how to streamline some of my processes."

 Here are some additional tips to help you prepare for and succeed in an interview:

-- Select specific experiences.
 Use the STAR method to describe a specific situation, explain the task you had to do, outline the actions you took and the results you achieved.
-These steps allow you to formulate answers in a clear and concise manner that demonstrate your skills in action.
+These steps allow you to formulate answers clearly and concisely that demonstrate your skills in action.